moda-gov-tw/PETs-Applications/federated_learning/financial_fraud_detection/README.md

 # Privacy-Preserving Research Data Sharing

-Credit card fraud is a growing concern worldwide, causing huge financial losses to businesses, banks and individuals.
-To effectively deal with this problem, Fraud Detection System (FDS) plays an important role.
-Traditional centralized methods have privacy and security risks, so the joint machine learning training method can achieve collaboration while protecting privacy.
-Through federated learning, multiple financial institutions cooperate on the basis of a shared model, reducing the risk of sensitive data exposure while obtaining superior model performance.
+Credit card fraud is a growing concern worldwide, causing huge financial losses to businesses, banks, and individuals.
+To effectively deal with this problem, the Fraud Detection System (FDS) plays an important role.
+Traditional centralized methods have privacy and security risks, so the federated machine learning training method can achieve collaboration while protecting privacy.
+Through federated learning, multiple financial institutions cooperate based on a shared model, reducing the risk of sensitive data exposure while obtaining superior model performance.

 ## Dataset